bridgecrew-perf6/deploybook-1/content/blog/flask-gigatutorial.md

 - try this on raspberry pi
 - clean up further reading

-Todo: installing the application on the remote server: 3/5
+Todo: installing the application on the remote server: 4/5

-- how do I want to handle setting up sample.config.py and .env?
+Todo: installing gunicorn and supervisor

+- test it on raspberry pi

 TODO: HTTPS